 Most customers abandon their carts because the final price is more than what they expected.

-When people think about how much they're going to pay, they're usually adding up the prices of each item they add to the cart.
-They don't always think about taxes or shipping, and if they do, they often lowball the estimates.
+When people think about how much they're going to pay, they're usually adding up the prices of each item in their cart.
+They don't always consider unexpected shipping costs or taxes, and if they do, they often lowball the estimates.

 And there's a simple way to recover the customers who have been scared away by the final price: issue a discount.

 Alex Mill's abandoned cart email subject line is clear: “Get Them For 15% Off!.”
 Once you open the email, you'll notice the items you left behind paired with this 15% off discount.
 The results?
 Likely a sale.

 Discounts are easy to create.
 Simply decide on the amount, generate a discount code, and leave it in the abandoned cart email.

 Now, you've got to decide carefully whether discounts make sense for your business.
 You know that a lot of customers are abandoning their carts, but no two stores face the exact same mix of reasons.
 You have a good chance of encouraging your customers to make their purchases after a discount or free shipping costs, but you also don't want to lose too much in sales.

 That's a fine line to walk, and you have to decide if or how you offer your discounts.
 There's no right answer; your customers may walk away from deals because of prices, or for reasons that have nothing to do with them.
 It's up to you to discover how they behave.